-In a jug or saucepan mix the wet ingredients, which includes buttermilk,oil, vanilla extract and sugar.
-Yes I know that sugar is not a wet ingredient, but it’s part of this because it needs to be dissolved before being combined with the dry ingredients.
+In a jug or saucepan mix the wet ingredients, which includes buttermilk, oil, vanilla extract and sugar.
+Although sugar is not a wet ingredient, it's part of this because it needs to be dissolved before being combined with the dry ingredients.

 Then combine both wet and dry ingredients with a fork.
 Do not OVERMIX.
 Over mixing will result in dry textured muffins.
 You want soft and fluffy muffins.

 I love using apple chunks instead of little pieces of apple in these muffins.
-In that way you get a bite of apple with the muffin…it tastes so good.
+In that way, you get a bite of the apple with the muffin.

 Fold in the apple chunks and then just divide the mixture between 12 muffin cups.
 Top each with about ½ a teaspoon of streusel and bake for 15 minutes.

 After baking allows the muffins to cool in the pan for 5 minutes ( I know, pure torture right ) before removing and cooling on wire racks.